zengmao/Crux.jl/README.md

 ```
 The code solves the environment with several RL algorithms and plots the learning curves in `examples/rl/cartpole_training.pdf`.
 The PPO training outcome will be shown as an animation.
 Log files will be written to `logs/`.

+In case any dependency becomes broken in the future, please switch to the `manifest` branch which contains the exact last working versions of dependencies, in `Manifest-v1.11.toml` for Julia 1.11 and `Manifest.toml` for Julia 1.10, on Linux (x86_64 glibc).

 Below is the original README.

 # Crux.jl